bpevs/blog-o-matic/app/README.md

 #### remote
 This is the repository that blog-o-matic pulls blog posts from.
 This should be a string, something like the form of: `"https://github.com/Blanket-Warriors/Blog"`

+#### rootDirectory
+This is a string that represents where our repositories are being cloned and contained.
+This should be a string that points to a local directory

 #### name
 This is the string name of our repository.
 We grab it from our remote url.
 For instance, in the case of `"https://github.com/Blanket-Warriors/Blog"`, our repository's name would be `"Blog"`.